 Major Chords II – Barre Chords

-In a barre chord the 1st finger presses down several strings to simulate the guitars saddle (fret zero) on a higher position.
-With this technique we can move the basic major chords of the first lection upwards inclusively their tones on open strings.
-This allows us to play these major chords over all different roots.
+In a barre chord the 1st finger (index) presses several strings at once to simulate the guitar’s nut (fret 0) at a higher position.
+With this technique we can move the basic major-chord shapes from the first lesson — including their open strings — so we can play them for any root.

 Standard barre chords

-When somebody talks about barre chords, he/she normally means the following two types of chords based on the shapes of the E major and A major chord.
-If those chords are really too painful to play for you, you may consider to start with the "partial barre chords" further down on this page...
+When people talk about barre chords, they usually mean the following two types based on the E major and A major shapes.
+If attempting these hurts more than it sounds good, start with the “partial barre chords” further down this page …

 and so on...